StatCan/cloud-native-platform/content/en/blog/articles/2020-year-in-review.md

 We've also written documentation to help quickly onboard the new teams and streamlined our onboarding processes to ensure that teams can get quickly started with our platform.

-### DAaaS
+### DAS

-We have supported the DAaaS project by providing them with an isolated Kubernetes cluster (with autoscaling and GPU nodes) to support their investigation and trial of various technical solutions.
+We have supported the DAS project by providing them with an isolated Kubernetes cluster (with autoscaling and GPU nodes) to support their investigation and trial of various technical solutions.
 This includes:

 * JupyterHub
 * Spark